This Easter table setting full of pink ranunculus and sweet bunny plates is perfect for Easter, Passover, or even a spring dinner party.

 Before I even started putting together this Easter table, I had a garden-inspired theme in my head.
 We’ve had a little sunshine lately and I’ve seen some flowers starting to pop out and it’s really lightened my mood.
+It’s amazing what some sun will do to your spirit after days and days of rain!

 I was lucky enough to find ranunculus at my local Trader Joe’s last week, and you better believe I plucked some right up!
 They’re one of my absolute favorite spring flowers and I can never get enough of them!

-Since I couldn’t go buy anything, I needed to use what I already had.
-So I went foraging in the backyard and my dishes cabinet to see what I could come up with.
+For the rest of the table, I went foraging in the backyard and my dishes cabinet to see what I could come up with.

 The watering can really gives the whole table that garden feeling.
 I simply mixed the pink and white flowers with some eucalyptus – so easy!
 And another benefit?
 If you can find them, ranunculus last soo long!
 They are still here on the dining table, and I did this table over 10 days ago!

 The white embossed bunny plates are one of my favorites – and I haven’t used them in ages!
 After digging them out of the cabinet, I found I loved the simplicity of the white on white look.
+They were originally from Pottery Barn but are now discontinued, however, I found a few on Ebay as well as some similar options.

 I also added a few little bunny egg cups that I got at Pottery Barn a few years ago, as well as my favorite faux eggs scattered on the table.
 These are something I use frequently, not just in tables, but also in my spring decor.